+Projectors:

-Projectors: After your shift is completed stand in front of the projectors and point the remote control at the projectors.
-Press the red [OFF] button at least once to turn both projectors off.
-One turns off immediately and one projects a notice that it is turning off.
+• After your shift is completed stand towards the projection screen and point the remote control at the projectors and press the red [OFF] button at least once to turn both projectors off.
 If only one turns off, try to position yourself so you can point directly at IR sensor area of the projector and press the red [OFF] button again.
-Repeat process if necessary.
+May repeat process if necessary.
 Look for the lights to shut down.
-You will still hear the projector fans operating to cool the system down.
+You may still hear the projectors even when off, that's just the fans cooling the system.

+Computer:

-Computer: Turn the monitor of the computer off using the small button on the lower right hand portion of the screen.
-The desktop computer located on the ground under the desk should be left on.
-Visualization Lab: Earthquake Viewer
+- Turn the monitor of the computer off, small button on the lower right hand portion of the screen. - Actual block computer on the ground should be left on!